Chemical-protein Interaction Extraction via Gaussian Probability Distribution and External Biomedical Knowledge: Conclusion

 \section{Conclusion}

 In this paper, we propose a novel neural network-based approach to improve the performance of CPI extraction by introducing the Gaussian probability distribution and external knowledge.
 We evaluate our proposed model on the CHEMPROT corpus.
-It is encouraging to see that the performance of our proposed model outperforms other state-of-the-art models, reaching an F-score of 76.03\%.
+It is encouraging to see that the performance of our proposed model outperforms other state-of-the-art models, reaching an F1-score of 76.56\%.
 The experimental results show that the Gaussian probability distribution and external knowledge are highly complementary to each other.
 Integrating them can effectively improve the CPI extraction performance.
-Furthermore, the Gaussian probability distribution can significantly improve the extraction performance of overlapping instances in biomedical relation extraction tasks.
+Furthermore, the Gaussian probability distribution can effectively improve the extraction performance of overlapping instances in biomedical relation extraction tasks.

 Although our proposed approach exhibits promising performance for CPI extraction from biomedical literature, there is still some room to improve.
-In particular, our proposed approach does not obtain a high F-score on the 'CPR:9' type, likely because of insufficient training data.
-This indicates that our proposed approach depends on high-quality training data.
 In future work, we would like to explore the effectiveness of the semi-supervised or unsupervised approach in CPI extraction.